MicrosoftDocs/powerquery-docs/powerquery-docs/InstallingSDK.md

 1. Copy the extension file into [Documents]/Power BI Desktop/Custom Connectors.
 2. Check the option **(Not Recommended) Allow any extension to load without validation or warning** in Power BI Desktop (under *File | Options and settings | Options | Security | Data Extensions*).
 3. Restart Power BI Desktop.
 4. Open the Get Data dialog and search for your custom connector in the list.

+## Distribution of Data Connectors

+Power BI Desktop users can download extension files and place them in a known directory (steps described in previous section).
+Power BI Desktop will automatically load the extensions on restart.

+Alternatively, as the owner of the data source and connector, you can submit your connector through the [Power Query Connector Certification](/powerquery-docs/ConnectorCertification.md) so it ships with Power BI Desktop on every release.

 ## Additional links and resources